dbsxdbsx/trait_variable/README.md

     assert_eq!(s.y, true);
 }
 ```

 This example demonstrates how to define a trait with variable fields and implement it for a struct.
 The `trait_variable!` macro facilitates the inclusion of variable fields in traits, and the `#[trait_var]` attribute macro automates the implementation details, allowing the struct to use these fields as if they were its own.
+For a complete example, please refer to the [basic example](https://github.com/dbsxdbsx/trait_variable/blob/main/tests/basic.rs), and for a more comprehensive example, please refer to the [advanced example](https://github.com/dbsxdbsx/trait_variable/blob/main/tests/advance.rs).

 Specifically, `x` and `y` are the variable fields of the trait `MyTrait`, and `MyStruct` is a struct that implements `MyTrait`.
 The `trait_variable!` functional macro will automatically transfer the trait variables into a new parent trait with `_` as the prefix of the trait (`_MyTrait` in this case).
 Here is an example of how the hidden declarative macro generates a default implementation for `_MyTrait`:
 ```rust
 pub(crate) trait _MyTrait {
     fn _x(&self) -> &i32;